Superabelian logics: Łukasiewicz unbound logic (and other logics of reals)

 To obtain the desired completeness, let us characterize linearly ordered Abelian $\ell$-groups satisfying the rule $\rul{Lu}$.
-We give a slightly more general result which will allow us to show that we cannot replace $\rul{Lu}$ by a particular simpler weaker rule which, at the first glance, could seem sufficient.
+We give a slightly more general result, which will allow us to show that we cannot replace $\rul{Lu}$ by a simpler, weaker rule that might initially seem sufficient.

 \begin{lemma} Let $\A \in \ralg{\pAb}$ and $\A \neq \oa$.
 Then, the following conditions are equivalent: \begin{enumerate} \item $\fa^\A \not\geq 0$. \item The rule $\fa \wdash \f$ is valid in $\A$. \end{enumerate}